 - Top e-commerce sites in the Philippines

-To give you more perspective of the large volumes and the competition in Indonesian e-commerce, here are the current top 10 leaders of e-commerce websites in 2017 and their estimated monthly traffic from SimilarWeb.
+To give you more perspective of the large volumes and the competition in Indonesian e-commerce, here are the current top 10 leaders of e-commerce websites in 2019 and their estimated monthly traffic for April 2019 from SimilarWeb.

 Tokopedia is the largest online marketplace in Indonesia, allowing individuals and businesses to open and easily manage their own online stores.
 It has received funding for more than 100 million US $ from Japan’s Softbank and the famous American tech venture capital firm, Sequoia Capital.